j-lord/beefy_bash/README.md

 $ nano ~/.bash_profile

 #### And set the default_emoji=🤓
-#### of course choosing which ever emoij you'd lile as your default
+#### of course choosing which ever emoij you'd like as your default